 A memorial service will be held on February 22, 2020 at 10:30 a.m. at The Church of Jesus Christ of Latter-Day Saints in Lake Jackson, Texas.

 Arrangements entrusted to Dixon Funeral Home of Brazoria at (979) 798-9113.

-To plant a tree in memory of James Clifton Windham, Jr. "Cliff", please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Clifton Windham, Jr. "Cliff", please visit our floral store.